In the early-ish days, maybe even as far as $10m-$20m in ARR, as you talk to larger prospects you’ll have a lot of “Build vs Buy” discussions.

 But ultimately, it’s a false choice:

 - Even if they can maintain it — they can’t evolve it.
 Not like you can.
 Your 5 engineers will grow to 10 and then 50, and they will be doing nothing but making your product better.
-That richness of feature set and experience can never be replicated by an in-house solution.
+An in-house solution can never replicate that richness of feature set and experience.
 Those go stale in a few years, at least, almost always.

 - They usually aren’t on the hook enough.
-Even if your customer can built it, who will wake up at 2am to solve the issues?
+Even if your customer can build it, who will wake up at 2 am to solve the issues?
 Who will go the extra yard to make sure the app is tuned to do what the customer really needs?
 Only you.
-Your customer’s internal team goes home at 5pm and for the weekend.
+Your customer’s internal team goes home at 5 pm and for the weekend.

 - Your customer’s needs almost always evolve faster than their internal team does.
 Even if they can build it now … they probably can’t next year.
 Or the year after.